- The easiest way to monitor shipments with domestic or international tracking on the USPS Track & Confirm tool

 However, when it comes to package tracking for USPS, domestic tracking statuses may come off as "cryptic" to some.

-Additionally, may be wondering about the frequency and quality of USPS tracking, especially if you're shipping internationally.
+Additionally, some may wonder about the frequency and quality of USPS tracking, especially if you're shipping internationally.
 For example, if you're shipping from the US to China, it can be useful to access tracking information.

-In this post, we'll explain where you can track your USPS packages, what you can expect from the services that offer tracking, delivery statuses that you may come across, and what they mean but also what to do if you lost your USPS tracking number.
+In this post, we'll explain where you can track your USPS packages, what you can expect from the services that offer tracking, delivery statuses you may come across, and what they mean but also what to do if you lost your USPS tracking number.

 All you need to do is enter your tracking number to see the status and location of your shipment.
 You can do this easily on the USPS website or on try tracking on your mobile phone.